-Torch and cable and cooling play an important role in Gas Metal Arc Welding (MIG) or Gas Tungsten Arc Welding (TIG) and there are two cooling methods: air- or water-cooled systems.
-Cooling prevents the power cable, torch or gun and consumables from overheating and also protects the welding operator from injury.
-Although MIG and TIG are different welding processes, the advantages and disadvantages of using a water- or air-cooled system are the same.
-For that reason, you need to consider similar factors and examine the following variables before choosing a system: cost, worksite location, amperage requirements, torch weight and operator comfort.
-This article explores these considerations and discusses how an air or water-cooled system can help you optimize your MIG or TIG welding performance.
+Torch and cable cooling play an important role in gas metal arc welding (MIG) or gas tungsten arc welding (TIG), and there are two cooling methods: air- or water-cooled systems.
+Cooling prevents the power cable, torch or gun and consumables from overheating.
+For MIG and TIG welding, you need to consider similar factors and examine the following variables before choosing a system: cost, worksite location, amperage requirements, torch weight and operator comfort.

 Air-cooled torches use the ambient air and shielding gas to dissipate excess heat.
-The power cable on an air-cooled torch contains more copper than the cable on a water-cooled torch to help prevent the cable insulation from melting or possibly burning.
-As a result, air-cooled torch cables are heavier and less flexible compared to water-cooled torches cables.
+In addition, the power cable on an air-cooled torch contains more copper than the cable on a water-cooled torch to help prevent the cable insulation from melting or possibly burning.
+As a result, air-cooled torch cables are heavier and less flexible compared to water-cooled torch cables.
 However, air-cooled systems do not require an independent radiator cooling system and extra hoses that are associated with water-cooled systems.
 The simpler design of air-cooled systems make them easier to operate, assemble, maintain and transport.

-Both air-cooled MIG guns and TIG torches are available in a variety of amperages for a multitude of applications (see Figure 2).
-Air-cooled TIG torches are popular for applications equal to or less than 200 amps, but you can also find air-cooled TIG torches in 50- and 300-amp models.
-Air-cooled MIG guns are available in a wide range of amperages, between 150- and 600 amps.
+Both air-cooled MIG guns and TIG torches are available in a variety of amperages for a multitude of applications.
+Air-cooled TIG torches are popular for applications equal to or less than 200 amps, but you can also find air-cooled TIG torches in 50- and 250-amp models.
+Air-cooled MIG guns are available in a wide range of amperages, between 150 and 600 amps.

 Depending on your needs, the higher cost of a water-cooled MIG gun or TIG torch may be a viable investment.
 The flexible cable, lighter weight and smaller size of a water-cooled system provides more operator comfort, compared to the similar amperage air-cooled gun or torch.
-For example, the average 250-amp water-cooled TIG torch weighs approximately 3 ounces and measures about 6.5-inches in length, while a 150-amp air cooled TIG torch weighs around 6 ounces and measures around 7.75-inches in length (see Figure 3: WP17.jpg/WP20.jpg—side by side comparison).
-If you are welding for an extended period of time, the greater weight of an air-cooled torch may increase operator fatigue and cause downtime for cooling.
+For example, the average 250-amp water-cooled TIG torch weighs approximately 3 ounces and measures about 6.5-inches in length, while a 150-amp air-cooled TIG torch weighs around 6 ounces and measures around 7.75-inches in length.
+If you are welding for an extended period of time, the greater weight of an air-cooled torch may increase operator fatigue and cause downtime.

-When choosing air- or water-cooled MIG or TIG torches, also consider the location of the work site.
+When choosing air- or water-cooled MIG or TIG torches, also consider the location of the work.
 Is the application in the shop or in the field?
-Air-cooled MIG guns and TIG torches are more practical for outdoor worksites because they require fewer parts, which simplifies transport, set up procedures and parts management.
+Air-cooled MIG guns and TIG torches are more practical for outdoor worksites because they require fewer parts, which simplifies transport, set-up procedures and parts management.

 On the other hand, water-cooled MIG guns and TIG torches are better suited to use in the shop.
 Water-cooled guns and torches are available in higher and lower amp options but require a separate cooling system.
 The water-cooling system and the extra hoses make these torches and guns less portable.

-Duty cycle is also another major consideration in the purchase of an air- or water-cooled torch or gun.
+Duty cycle is also another major consideration in choosing an air- or water-cooled torch or gun.
 Duty cycle is defined as the percentage of time in a 10-minute period that the torch can be operated at a specific output without overloading.
-For example, to weld 16ga mild steel, you need at least 160-amps with 100-percent CO2 shielding gas.
-If a given torch is rated at 150-amps and you operate it at a 160-amp output, duty cycle decreases approximately 20-percent.
-Running a MIG gun or TIG torch beyond its rated output is not necessarily harder on the gun, but it may cause the torch handle and cable assembly to heat up much faster which leads to downtime.
+For example, to weld 16 gauge mild steel, you need at least 160 amps with 100% CO2 shielding gas.
+If a given torch is rated at 150 amps and you operate it at a 160-amp output, duty cycle decreases approximately 20%.
+Running a MIG gun or TIG torch beyond its rated output is not necessarily harder on the gun, but it may cause the torch handle and cable assembly to heat up much faster, which leads to downtime.